-Through our work at these times, people begin to see new possibilities and perspectives.
-They discover ways forward which meet the situation and which make sense to their hearts.
-I help them tap into spiritual and other resources, and regain resilience, peace of mind, and ultimately a renewed zest for living.
+Through our work at these times, people discover ways forward which meet the situation and which make sense to their hearts.
+I help them tap into spiritual and other resources and regain resilience and peace of mind.

 Along the way, Focusing became an important dimension of my work with clients.
 Besides my consulting practice, I’m a Certifying Coordinator for The Focusing Institute, and have taught in the U.S., Canada, the UK, Europe, and Japan.

-Programming also taught me an appreciation for logical elegance in code, something I find echoed in masterful philosophical arguments and in artistic masterpieces.
-This visceral experience of logical beauty and beautiful logic–as well as the debugging and coding skills I learned as a programmer–became especially relevant during the years of my collaboration with Eugene Gendlin.
+In my student days I studied programming, printmaking, and philosophy.
+Taken together, programming and printmaking raised questions which philosophy gave me tools to think about.
+The experience of beautiful logic–as well as the debugging and coding skills I learned as a programmer–became especially relevant during the years of my collaboration with Eugene Gendlin.

-Gendlin was the University of Chicago philosopher and psychologist who originated the concept of the ‘felt sense’ and the Focusing process.
+Gendlin was the University of Chicago philosopher and psychologist who originated the concept of the ‘felt sense’ as well as the Focusing process.
 The best-known product of our collaboration was a formal methodology (in a sense, a ‘program’) called Thinking At the Edge (TAE).
-TAE is a way of forming well-grounded concepts and formal theories in any field, grounded in a felt sense.
+TAE is a way of forming concepts and formal theories, in any field, grounded in a felt sense.

-TAE helps a person articulate accurately, something which they know implicitly from years of experience in their particular field, so that it can be communicated to colleagues or taught to students of the discipline.
-People also use the methodology much more informally, to help themselves see something more clearly which is central to them, and then to think profoundly about that thing.
+TAE helps a person articulate something which they know implicitly from years of experience in their particular field, so that it can be communicated to colleagues or taught to students of the discipline.
+People also use the methodology much more informally, to help themselves see something more clearly which is central to them, and to think systematically about that thing.

 After TAE was complete, I created the Focusing In Contemplation (FIC) program.
-Participants from a variety of traditions, including Buddhism, Judaism, Christianity, and more, learned how to use Focusing to help support spiritual development within their particular tradition both personally, and also in their work as teachers and leaders within their tradition.
-They also learned the art of listening deeply, from the heart, as a contemplative practice in its own right.
-And they gained a deeper understanding and respect for other traditions through this very process of listening deeply to their fellow participants.
+Participants from a variety of traditions, including Buddhism, Judaism, Christianity, and more, learned how to use Focusing to help support spiritual development within their particular tradition, both personally and also as teachers and leaders within their tradition.
+They learned the art of listening deeply, from the heart, as a contemplative practice in its own right.
+And they gained a deeper understanding and respect for other traditions through this process of listening deeply to their fellow participants.